 The Law Department selects approximately 50 Summer Honors Program interns from over 2,500 applications submitted each year.
 Traditionally, the Law Department is able to offer weekly stipends of $750 to our summer interns.
 Due to current budgetary constraints, we are still determining whether we will be able to offer stipends to our 2021 summer honors interns.
 We have determined that we are unable to provide free summer housing to out of town summer interns in 2021.

 The Law Department is perhaps the only public sector/public interest employer in the country to make offers of permanent employment to its second-year summer interns based on their performance during the summer.
 In the past few years, about half of our entry class attorney positions have been filled with former participants of our Summer Honors Internship Program.

 The Law Department’s varied divisions offer summer interns hands-on practical experience.
 Summer interns regularly draft motion papers and briefs that are filed in court.
-Many take or defend depositions.
-Interns in the Appeals Division draft three or four appellate briefs from start to finish.
-Interns in the Family Court Division regularly appear in court to argue motions and conduct arraignments.
+Interns in our Tort Division take or defend depositions and take part in pre-trial court proceedings.
+Interns in the Special Federal Litigation Division are assigned to work on a trial with a trial team over the course of the summer.
+Interns in the Family Court Division regularly interview victims and witnesses and appear in court.

 Applications can be addressed to:

 100 Church Street

 Any questions about the position may be sent to email@example.com.

 The NYC Law Department is an equal opportunity employer.